Dhanush-Raj1/Voice-Agent-Project/README.md

 - "From the uploaded PDF, tell me about [specific topic]"

 **Stop Recording**
-- Click **"Stop Recording"** to finalize the current speech and get a response
+- Click **"Stop Recording"** to finalize the current speech and disconnect the websocket

 ### 🎯 Tips for Best Experience